Introduction

 Step 5: Visualize your processes

 While you don’t always have to represent your processes flows in a graphical manner, it does certainly make it a lot easier to get a proper overview of the process and the necessary details around it.
-A process documentation and management tool such as ADONIS, is highly recommended for this purpose.
+A process documentation and management tool such as BPM tool ADONIS, is highly recommended for this purpose.
 Neatly visualized processes improve the clarity and readability of your documentation, thus facilitating its consumption and subsequent user acceptance too!

 trabajador creando en su portátil la documentación de procesos de la empresa con ADONIS